dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

 - undivided music video

 ========

+Humanity's self-understanding is impeded by spatial, temporal and causal complexity.
+It is necessary to our survival to understand ourselves, not simply as individuals, but collectively.
+Only by understanding social physics can we hope to rein in this complexity.

+- elaborate as a thesis: sociophysical existentialism

+#### "Dasein is a turning into need."

+> "Errancy is the essential counter-essence to the primordial essence
+> of truth.
+Errancy opens itself up as the open region for every
+> opposite to essential truth.
+Errancy is the open site for and ground
+> of error.
+Error is not just an isolated mistake but rather the realm
+> (the domain) of the history of those entanglements in which all
+> kinds of erring get interwoven.
+>
+> In conformity with its openness and its relatedness to beings as a
+> whole, every mode of comportment has its mode of erring.
+Error
+> extends from the most ordinary wasting of time, making a mistake,
+> and miscalculating, to going astray and venturing too far in one‟s
+> essential attitudes and decisions.
+However, what is ordinarily and
+> even according to the teachings of philosophy recognized as error,
+> incorrectness of judgments and falsity of knowledge, is only one
+> mode of erring and, moreover, the most superficial one.
+The errancy
+> in which any given segment of historical humanity must proceed for
+> its course to be errant is essentially connected with the openness
+> of Dasein.
+By leading him astray, errancy dominates man through and
+> through.
+But, as leading astray, errancy at the same time
+> contributes to a possibility that man is capable of drawing up from
+> his ek-sistence — the possibility that, by experiencing errancy
+> itself and by not mistaking the mystery of Da-sein, he not let
+> himself be led astray."
+>
+> -- Heideggar, On the Essence of Truth, Untruth as Errancy (7)

 Have you noticed how (dark) it is out there in the (modern) world?
 There is a frightnening blanket of darkness threatens our lands